Mike Kitchen

 He was selected in the third round of the 1976 NHL Amateur Draft, 38th overall, by the Kansas City Scouts.
 He was also taken in the seventh round of the 1976 WHA Amateur Draft, 83rd overall, by the Toronto Toros, although Kitchen ultimately chose to enter the NHL.
 Kitchen was born in Newmarket, Ontario, but grew up in Schomberg, Ontario.

 Mike is well known for his charitable work and has used his day with the Stanley Cup to raise funds for Southlake Regional Health Centre and other local charities.

 Kitchen is the older brother of Bill Kitchen, also a former hockey player.

 Playing career

 A defensive defenceman, Kitchen played his amateur career with the Toronto Marlboros of the Ontario Hockey Association, winning a Memorial Cup in 1975.
 He turned professional for the 1976–77 NHL season, serving a brief, 14-game apprenticeship Rhode Island Reds of the AHL, before making his NHL debut.
-Kitchen joined the Colorado Rockies in his first professional season, and spent his entire NHL career with the same franchise.
+Kitchen joined the newly relocated Colorado Rockies in his first professional season, and spent his entire NHL career with the same franchise, becoming the only player to play for the Rockies in all six seasons of their existence.
 The team moved to New Jersey after the 1981–82 NHL season, and Kitchen went on to play two more seasons for the New Jersey Devils.
 Kitchen was sent to the Maine Mariners of the AHL for the entire 1984–85 NHL season, and decided to retire following that season's conclusion.